Kencur

 Medicinal uses:

-Indigestion, fever, stomach pain, it controls Kapha.
+Indigestion, fever, and stomach pain control Kapha.

 Chemical contents: